How to hedge your bitcoins against volatility? Bitcoin Futures

 Hedging with futures trade setup:

 First, you need to open a futures account.
 So far, only OKcoin and Huobi has futures.
 You can also hedge with a margin's account, but it is inferior to futures because you have to put up more margin and pay interest borrowing BTC.
-I have an account at okcoin with referral code, feel free to open an account under me.
+I have an account with bitfinex and bitmex with referral code, feel free to open an account under me.

 How do you hedge your coins?
 Essentially, you sell futures contract (almost like shorting) on the open market at a price you want.
 I'll give you an example.
 If current futures market is trading at 300 dollars and you have 100BTC, the amount in USD you want to hedge is 30k.
 Therefore, the number of contracts you want to sell is 300 ($100 per contract).